Content

 The test result

-We were on the trail with our test vehicle for several days in a row, yet there was not a single snakebite on our tires under the toughest conditions, even though we were using a super-light cross-country tire at the front, which would undoubtedly have been battered by the terrain under normal circumstances (without the foam ring).
-We were really impressed and kept checking our tires but couldn’t find any snakebites.
+We were on the trail with our test vehicle for several days in a row, yet there was not a single snake bite on our tires under the toughest conditions , even though we were using a super light cross country tire at the front, which would undoubtedly have been battered by the ground under normal circumstances (without the foam ring).
+We were really impressed and kept checking our tires but couldn't find any snake bites.

-In terms of safety, the purchase is definitely worth it, but what about the riding characteristics?
-How does a bike with a puncture insert on board feel?
+In terms of safety, the purchase is definitely worth it, but what about the driving characteristics?
+How does a bike with a puncture insert feel on board?

 How does a tubeless insert ride?

-MaXalami advertises that not only does the durability of the tires increase, but the damping of the gravel bike is also supposed to improve.
-Sounds logical because where bumps previously found their way to the rim upon impact, they are now absorbed by the tire insert.
-This was noticeable in our test on the trail, on gravel, or on other poor surfaces.
-The bike or wheels no longer stall when there is an impact down to the stiff rim material.
-The damping is indeed higher than with a normal tubeless tire, which makes riding on demanding and rocky trails significantly more pleasant.
+MaXalami advertises that not only does the durability of the tires increase, but the damping of the gravel bike should also improve.
+It sounds logical because where unevenness previously found its way to the rim upon impact, it is now absorbed by the tire insert.
+This was noticeable in our test on the trail, on gravel, or on other poor terrains.
+The bike or the wheels no longer stall when there is a blow-through to the rigid rim material.
+The damping is indeed higher than with a normal tubeless tire, making biking on challenging and rocky trails significantly more pleasant.

 Q: Do tire inserts work with flat tires?
 A: No idea…

-MaXalami advertises the innovative „Run Flat“ feature.
-But can you really just continue to ride to the finish with a flat on the insert without ruining the rim?
+MaXalami advertises the innovative “Run Flat” feature.
+But can you really just keep riding to the finish with a flat on the insert without ruining the rim?
 That sounds promising, especially for racers.
 We would have really liked to test that for you.
-Only – in the "real" application, there wasn’t a single tire defect to record!
-So we were left with only the self-made puncture: On a freeride track in the bike park Serfaus-Fiss-Ladis, we wanted to find out and let all the air out of the rear tire halfway down the track.
+Only - in "real" use, there was not a single tire defect to record!
+So we were left with only the self-made flat: On a freeride track in the Bikepark Serfaus-Fiss-Ladis, we wanted to know and let all the air out of the rear tire halfway through the track.

-Unbelievable: Of course, the fun of riding was somewhat diminished, but we rode the trail without any problems with the self-made flat tire and reached the finish without a defect.
-If you race, this is certainly a real purchase argument: You never have to let a tire puncture ruin your podium position again!
+Hard to believe: Of course, the fun of riding was somewhat diminished, but we rode the trail with the self-made flat without any problems and reached the finish without a defect.
+If you race, this is certainly a real purchase argument: You never have to let a tire puncture ruin your position on the podium again!

 Wheel before mounting the second tire bead

-For mounting the second tire bead, you need a bit of patience, as the foam ring sits tightly on the rim and you have to press the tire in between.
+For mounting the second tire bead, you need a bit of patience, as the foam ring sits tightly on the rim and you have to squeeze the tire in between.

-The Puncture Insert MaXalami Tire Noodle: Our Conclusion
+The Tire Noodle Puncture Insert MaXalami: Our Conclusion

-Maybe at the beginning, you have concerns whether a foam ring for almost 60€ really improves performance.
-But our experiences show: Pepi's Tire Noodle absolutely convinced us in tough use.
-Where we would have otherwise certainly suffered an annoying tire defect, we could just keep riding as if nothing had happened.
-The system really delivers some advantages and we can only recommend it to you, whether you are riding training laps, bike tours, or bikepacking trips.
-Admittedly, mounting and sealing the tubeless system was a bit more complicated with the foam ring than without, but the positive riding characteristics completely outweigh that.
+Perhaps at first, you have concerns whether a foam ring for almost 60€ really improves performance.
+But our experiences show: Pepi's Tire Noodle absolutely convinced us in the tough test.
+Where we would have otherwise certainly suffered an annoying tire defect, we could simply continue as if nothing had happened.
+The system really delivers some advantages and we can only recommend it to you, whether you are doing training rounds, bike tours, or bikepacking trips.
+Admittedly, mounting and sealing the tubeless system was a bit more complicated with the foam ring than without, but the positive riding characteristics more than make up for it.

 The puncture insert MaXalami Pepi's Tire Noodle receives a clear purchase recommendation from us!